lifedispenser/rentals/README.md

 TODO:

+* add tests for my rental form input helpers
+* Get tests to either delete the public/system it creates or don't create it in the first place

 * Add thumbnail preview refresh after modal close

-* Test rentals dependent destroy of photos
-* test photos controller
-* add tests for my rental form input helpers
+* Get tests to either delete chromedriver.log or put it into /log